C-Norton/C-Norton/readme.md

 # Skills I am looking to learn
 <ul>
 I may have exposed myself to these skills very, VERY briefly, but not enough to put above.
 I also may have explored them further since this document was last updated.
-Ticked items have slight exposure
+I am actively learning and engaging with content in the subjects ticked as of time of writing.

 #### Languages

 - [ ] Erlang
-- [x] Haskell
+- [ ] Haskell
 - [ ] Lisp
-- [x] Prolog
+- [ ] Prolog
-- [x] Rust
+- [ ] Rust
 - [ ] Scala
 - [ ] Typescript

 #### Frameworks and Libraries

+- [x] TKinter

 #### Platforms
+- [ ] Amazon Web Services
+- [x] Docker
 </ul>

 # Projects Completed